ozcangul/aspnet-docs/aspnet/data/ef-mvc/intro.rst

 Register the context with dependency injection
 ----------------------------------------------

-The concept of dependency injection is central to ASP.NET Core.
+ASP.NET Core implements :doc:`dependency injection </fundamentals/dependency-injection>` by default.
 Services (such as EF database context objects) are registered with dependency injection during application startup.
-Components that require these services (such as MVC controllers) are then provided these services via constructor parameters.
+Components that require these services (such as MVC controllers) are provided these services via constructor parameters.
 You'll see the controller constructor code that gets a context instance later in this tutorial.

-For more information, see :doc:`/fundamentals/dependency-injection`.

 So that ASP.NET Core can provide an instance of ``SchoolContext`` to your controllers, you'll register it as a service.

-* Open **Startup.cs**
+* Open *Startup.cs*.
 * Add the highlighted ``using`` statements.

 .. literalinclude::  intro/samples/cu/Startup.cs